-Austrian universities of applied sciences offer a wide range of study programs with different curricula and focus.
-However, many applicants are not free to choose between these options, as some UASs require a final acceptance, while feedback from other UASs is still pending.
+Austrian universities of applied sciences offer a wide range of degree programmes with different curricula and specialisations.
+However, many applicants are not free to choose between these options, as many universities of applied sciences require a legally binding acceptance, while feedback from other universities of applied sciences is still pending.
 Applicants must be able to choose freely between their options!
-We, therefore, call for a standardized, defined point in time throughout Austria, where UASs must announce their acceptances so that applicants can make a commitment to their future studies in peace.
+We therefore call for a standardised, defined point in time throughout Austria by which universities of applied sciences must announce their decision, so that applicants can make a commitment to their future degree programme in peace.

 We demand that the public authorities fully fund all universities of applied sciences, colleges of education, and universities.